 If you’ve worshiped with us, you’ll have seen the countless ways parishioners can be involved at St. Paul’s every Sunday morning.
 Read on for information on these volunteer ministries.

-Hospitality includes the important roles of Ushers, Ministers of Welcome (Greeting Ministry) and Coffee Hour hosts/hostesses.
+Hospitality is a broad group of volunteers, including the important roles of Ushers, Ministers of Welcome (or “Greeting Ministry”), and Coffee Hour hosts/hostesses.

-Worship Team: An advisory team to the Reverend Nicholas Lang, Rector providing input and perspective to various questions related to liturgy.
+An advisory team to the Rector, the Worship Team provides input and perspective to various questions related to liturgy.